 Dr. Jing Wang

-We are working to explore new physics at the nano-scale, and to apply this knowledge to realizing advanced tools for the biomedical and life sciences.
-Our group's efforts span from very systematic nanodevice engineering for practical applications, to biological investigations enabled by novel devices, to quantum measurements with nanosystems at ultralow temperatures.
+This research group is working to explore new physics at the nanoscale and apply this knowledge to realizing advanced tools for the biomedical and life sciences.
+Our group's efforts span from very systematic nanodevice engineering for practical applications, to biological investigations enabled by novel devices and quantum measurements with nanosystems at ultralow temperatures.

 RFID Center for Applied Research